fukatani/rujaion/README.md

 1) Login Browser Widget
 2) Tool bar -> Contest -> Login

-Cookie Policy
+<a name="policy">Cookie and Security Policy</a>
 ==============================

-<a name="policy">Cookie Policy</a>

 Rujaion only use cookies for programming contest pages which is supported by [online-judge-tools](https://github.com/kmyk/online-judge-tools).

-Though by browser widget, cookies in other page will not be handled in rujaion explicitly.
+Though you can access any page by browser widget, cookies in other page will not be handled in rujaion explicitly.
 (QtWebEngine may use it.)

 Cookies are only used for online-judge-tools features that require login.
-(Excepts QtWebEngine inner usage.)
+(Excepts QtWebEngine inner use.)

 We are not liable for damages arising from any user with using rujaion.